-The audit committee is comprised of three members: Ms. Marshall, Mr. Adams and Mr. Hartmeier.
-Ms. Marshall serves as chair and financial expert on the audit committee.
-Our Board has determined that Ms. Marshall and Mr. Hartmeier are audit committee financial experts as defined by the rules and regulations of the SEC.
+The audit committee is currently comprised of three members: Mr. Shaunnessy, Ms. Marshall and Dr. Braunlich.
+Mr. Shaunnessy serves as chair of the audit committee.
+Our Board has determined that Ms. Marshall and Mr. Shaunnessy are audit committee financial experts as defined by the rules and regulations of the SEC.
 Our Board, in its reasonable judgment, has determined that each member of the audit committee is independent, as defined under the applicable Nasdaq listing standards, and meets the enhanced independence standards for audit committee members required by the SEC.
-The audit committee held five meetings in 2020.
+The audit committee held five meetings in 2024.